 The built-in update program requests an authorization file from Cobalt Strike's update server when it's run.
-The update program downloads a new authorization file, even if your Cobalt Strike version is up to date.
+The update program downloads a new authorization file for the current released version, even if your Cobalt Strike version is up to date.
 This allows the authorization file to stay current with the license dates in Fortra records.